edimaudo/hackathon_coding_challenges/graph_for_all/framework.md

 - Design a web platform powered by graph technology that empowers girls and women find great STEM roles and helps them strive

 ## Solution
+A web platform that will provide care giver and care companies a place to find quality work and workers.

+## Solution Details